nikkothari22/firebase-twilio-verify-extension/POSTINSTALL.md

 }).then(result => console.log(result.data.status))
 ```

-The function will authenticate the code with Twilio Verify and then return an object with `status` - which can be either "approved" or "pending".
+The function will authenticate the code with Twilio Verify and then return an object with `status` - which can be either "approved", "pending" or "canceled".

 Usage of this extension also requires a Twilio account with the Twilio Verify service.
 You are responsible for any associated costs with your usage of Twilio and Firebase.